Relieve Alzheimer’s symptoms with plant extracts

 Hops and green tea were also soon eliminated.
 St. John’s wort is already used to treat neurological diseases, especially mild to moderate depression.
 When the researchers examined the effect of St. John’s wort on Alzheimer’s symptoms in a mouse experiment, a promising effect was clearly recognizable.

 Best results by combining St. John’s wort and Greek mountain tea

 Prof. Pahnke and his team have found that St. John’s wort extract, (80% ethanolic extract), activates the “waste disposal” in the brain to remove the amyloid.
 In patients with Alzheimer’s disease, its consumption led to an improvement of the dementia symptoms, the ability to speak and the day-night rhythm.
-A detailed article on St. John’s wort in Alzheimer’s and depression will soon appear on our blog.
+A detailed article on St. John’s wort in Alzheimer’s and depression can be found here.
 Subscribe to our newsletter and you will always receive the latest information first.

 Encouraged by the results with St. John’s wort, the scientists looked around for other suitable plants.
 After a long search, Prof. Pahnke’s team came across Greek verbena or Greek mountain tea, (Sideritis scardica).
 In the Balkans, the plant is well known as a tea infusion.
 It is mostly drunk in case of colds or stomach problems.
 The Greeks affectionately call it “health tea”.
 A wide variety of remedies for colds or for strengthening the immune system based on Greek mountain tea has been on the market since 1960.

 After several tests, the scientists were able to demonstrate a biological effect of Sideritis scardica (Greek mountain tea) extract in Alzheimer’s dementia.
 The number of plaques in the brain was reduced by 80%, the number of nerve cells was normalized and the ability to learn was improved.
 A detailed explanation can be found in our video series.